mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     typeclass instances on several other types, which would be a huge change.
     The simplest approach would be..."

-    The confounding factor is that these updates require work _by design_: API changes _should_ require lots of thought, and the compiler enforcing that is the whole point.
+    However,  updates require work _by design_: API changes _should_ require lots of thought, and the compiler enforcing that is the whole point.

-    But the big irony here is that these updates and changes are largely mechanical in nature, and are exactly the boilerplatey task that LLMs are optimally good for.
+    The big irony here is that these updates and changes are largely mechanical in nature, and are exactly the boilerplatey task that LLMs are optimally good for.
 These are the reasonable one-shots.
 So it's kind of funny when you let an agentic coder take on a "self-directed" mode, it